 Overall, the Golf Course Cart Barn will need to be replaced in the near future.
 The electrical system for the building is not only outdated, but is currently ineffective and exposed to water sources within the building.
-Structural components of the building show signs of corrosion and have the structure was designed.
+Structural components of the building show signs of corrosion and have house.
+Based on this the City Council decided it was better to replace had overhead storage shelves welded onto them.
+It is unclear if the the structure was designed.
 The cost of repairing all of these issues is significant and likely would not lead to an increase in lifespan proportionate to the cost of repair.